Bamya (Okra stew)

 With a slotted spoon take the meat out and dump all the water.
 Note3

 In the same pot add some tap water again with mastic and onion and bring to a boil.

 Add lamb pieces back on with all the rest of spices, herbs and vegetable.

 Bring to a boil, then reduce heat and simmer until done.
 Will take about 20 minutes.

 Cook the okra:

-In a pot, heat olive oil over medium heat.
+In a dutch oven or a large pot, heat olive oil over medium heat.